 Front and center of tomorrow's society – learn smarter, teach harder

 In the summer of 2004, I witnessed a Greek tragedy unfold before my eyes.
 Since allowing professionals to participate in the Olympics in 1992, In the tragic summer of 2004, many factors played in the fall of these titans: the lack of ability to adjust to international rules, evolving/improved international opponents, and absence of skill diversification.
-However, this expose is not a weeping chronicle about the downfall of a sports giant–no. It is a lesson/metaphor/allegory that is eerily similar to the modern state of the U.S. economy.
-I find this tragedy fascinating because it draws strikingly similar parallels to the legacy of the American economy: world dominance with robust power, role model/inspiration to burgeoning nations/populations, and its consequential (more than likely due to the other two assertions/realities) downfall in prestige.
-As this basketball story has unfolded, the USBMT has been able to evolve and reestablish its hegemonic position in the basketball world; hopefully, the US economy can learn from the men’s basketball struggle.
+However, this expose is not a weeping chronicle about the downfall of a sports giant–no. It is a lesson/metaphor/allegory that is eerily similar to the modern state of the U.S. workforce.
+I find this tragedy fascinating because it draws strikingly similar parallels to the legacy of the American workforce: world dominance with robust power, role model/inspiration to burgeoning nations/populations, and its consequential (more than likely due to the other two assertions/realities) downfall in prestige.
+While the industrialists, like the owners and technocrats of the NBA have been flourishing as the league has spread its presence around the world, the homegrown talent has languished.
+As this basketball story has unfolded, the US Basketball Men’s National Team (USBMNT) has been able to evolve and reestablish its hegemonic position in the basketball world; hopefully, U.S. workers can learn from the men’s basketball struggle.
 Hopefully, they can learn from the vital lessons of the depression/shock, systematic introspection, and structural shift of the industry.
 This is the story of a physical art imitating life, and life perhaps needing to imitate an art.

 The underwhelming bronze performance of the USMBT in the Athens 2004 Olympics came as a shock to casual and even diehard sports fans.
 However, a few insiders saw the play as a dramatic irony.